 Mount: Nikon FX | Elements/groups: 24/22 | Diaphragm blades: 11 | Autofocus: Ultrasonic (ring-type) | Stabilizer: 4-stops | Minimum focus distance: 1.2m | Maximum magnification: 0.21x | Filter thread: 82mm | Dimensions (WxL): 94x203mm | Weight: 1,805g

 This 70-200mm f/2.8 zoom category is also very popular.
-It doesn't have the range of the 70-300mm lens above, but it does have a constant f/2.8 maximum aperture.
+This lens doesn't have the zoom range of the 70-300mm lens above, but it does have a constant f/2.8 maximum aperture.
 This offers faster shutter speeds in low light and shallower depth of field to help isolate your subjects from their backgrounds.
-Nikon’s own AF-S 70-200mm f/2.8E FL ED VR is a great lens, but his recently-launched Sigma Sports lens matches it at pretty much every step of features and performance – and it’s much less expensive.
+Nikon’s own AF-S 70-200mm f/2.8E FL ED VR is a great lens, but this Sigma Sports version matches it at pretty much every step of features and performance – and it’s much less expensive.
 Its pro-grade features include autofocus-hold/on buttons around the mid-section of the lens, the ability to switch autofocus to either auto-priority or manual-priority mode, and two switchable custom modes.
 You can assign these with Sigma’s optional USB Dock, for example to increase or decrease the effect of stabilization in the viewfinder image.
 You can also tailor the autofocus speed and change the autofocus range limiter distance.
 The only minus points is that the Sigma is a little bigger and heavier than most 70-200mm lenses, and its tripod ring can’t be fully removed to save space.

 3. Sigma 150-600mm f/5-6.3 DG OS HSM | C